Ozziekins/devops/README.md

 I chose to use this framework honestly because I have never used it before and was eager to explore it for the first time.
 Moreover, it enables rapid development of secure and maintainable websites.
 Also, there are good debugging tools, logging is already set up, and there's a server that automatically restarts with file changes.

-## Getting Started
+## Getting Started - Lab 1

 To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
-* ensure you have python3 by running te following command
+* Ensure you have python3 by running the following command
   ```sh
   python3 --version
   ```
-* install the virtual environment
+* Install the virtual environment
   ```sh
   sudo apt install -y python3-venv
   ```